Uruguaiana, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Ensure that you choose the correct kind.
-Most adapters for sale now are simply plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types C and N. Be sure to pick the correct type.
+A lot of adapters on sale are simply plugs and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most areas.

 A portable power bank, like this one